← More articles in Cold Email

 Time-Based Triggers

-Time-based triggers send emails at specific intervals, ensuring timely communication during key stages of the lead journey.
-After a trial signup, an introductory email is sent within an hour to keep the user engaged.
-Similarly, if a lead hasn’t interacted with your business in weeks, a re-engagement email can remind them about your offerings.
+Time-based triggers send emails at specific intervals, ensuring communication during key stages of the lead journey.
+After a trial signup, an introductory email sent within an hour keeps the user engaged while interest is high.

-Drip campaigns work well here, gradually delivering content over days, like a series of tips or product features.
-Your strategy ensures consistent contact without overwhelming recipients, maintaining their interest while letting you stay top-of-mind.
+Your strategy ensures consistent contact without overwhelming recipients, maintaining their interest while keeping you top-of-mind.

 Event-Based Triggers

 Event-based triggers fire emails related to significant milestones or changes, aligning with the lead's current situation.
 Birthdays, account anniversaries, or new product launches provide opportunities to show thoughtful engagement.
-For example, alerting users to a flash sale immediately after a webinar gives them timely and relevant offers.

-Likewise, notifying leads about upcoming events, like industry conferences or product demos, positions your company as a helpful partner.
 Timing these emails around events maintains momentum, capitalizing on specific moments to increase response rates.

 Tools And Strategies For Implementing Trigger-Based Emails